QAVION-CONSULTING/assessment-dev-ops-cloud/README.md

-# 💻 Coding Challenge: Production Ready Service
+# Assessment for DevOps and Cloud

-## 🧠 Objective
+## Objective

 You are asked to design a small production-ready service that could realistically run in a company environment.

 Build a containerized backend system exposed via a reverse proxy, with CI/CD and a documented cloud deployment approach.

-👉 Please work in a separate branch and commit all relevant changes in a clear and traceable manner.
+Please work in a separate branch and commit all relevant changes in a clear and traceable manner.

-## 📦 Requirements
+## Requirements

 ### Backend Service
 - Create a small REST API (language/framework of your choice):